Plenyx/PlenBotLogUploader/README.md

 To remove all the saved Discord webhooks, remove the "discord_webhooks.txt" file located in the directory of the executable.

 To remove all the saved remote server ping configurations, remove the "remote_pings.txt" file located in the directory of the executable.

+To fully remove all the saved settings in the registry, use the enclosed "ResetSettings.reg" file in the release tab.

 ## Features
 * arcdps log uploads